 The main concepts are lesson plans and fractions.
 Stick to what's necessary.
-For instance, don't include: children-nothing in the research question suggests the lesson plans are for children; teaching-teaching isn't necessary because lesson plans imply teaching; available-available is not necessary.
+For instance, don't include children as a main concept-nothing in the research question suggests the lesson plans are for children; teaching-teaching isn't necessary because lesson plans imply teaching; available-available is not necessary.

 Sometimes your research question itself can seem complicated.
-Make sure you've stated the question as precisely as possible (as you learned in Research Questions).
+Make sure you've stated the question as precisely as possible as you learned in Research Questions.
 Then apply our advice for identifying the main concepts as usual.